 John D. Schuetz received his Ph.D. in Biochemical Pharmacology/Toxicology (with Robert B. Diasio) from the Medical College of Virginia in Richmond in 1984 and completed his postdoctoral training in Molecular Cancer Biology (with I. David Goldman and Eric H. Westin (a Dr. Robert C. Gallo protégé), and subsequently worked with Dr. Philip Guzelian on CYPs, also at the Medical College of Virginia.
 In 1992, he joined the Pharmaceutical Sciences Department at St. Jude Children’s Research Hospital as an Assistant Member.
 He was promoted to the rank of Associate Member in 1997 and then to Member in 2005.
 In 2006, he was appointed Vice Chair of the department and currently holds this position.
 He has broad research interests in the role of ABC transporters in normal physiology and pathophysiology.
 His lab’s current studies are elucidating how transporters affect the biology as well as the therapeutic response of medulloblastoma and acute myeloid leukemia.
 Dr. Schuetz has authored over 154 articles in peer-reviewed journals and contributed several book chapters.
 Dr. Schuetz has been elected to the AAAS Electorate nominating committee, elected Chair of the Toxicology Division of American Society for Pharmacology and Experimental Therapeutics (ASPET), Councilor to ASPET and is currently serving as Past-President of ASPET.
 Further, he was nominated to membership in the ASBMB.
 He has also been a permanent member of the NIH DMP study section (2002-2007) and contributed service as an Ad hoc member on multiple other national and international grant review panels.
 Moreover, he is an Associate Editor for the journal Drug Metabolism and Disposition and serves on the editorial board of other peer-reviewed journals (e.g., Scientific Reports, The FASEB Journal).

-Dr. Manthena Varma, PhD is Associate Research Fellow, at Pfizer Inc. Dr. Varma received his B. Pharm. degree from the Kakatiya University, India in 2000, and an M.S. degree (2002) and PhD in Pharmaceutics (2005), from the National Institute of Pharmaceutical Education and research (NIPER), Punjab, India.
+Manthena Varma, PhD is Research Fellow, at Pfizer Inc. Dr. Varma received his B. Pharm. degree from the Kakatiya University, Warangal, India; and an M.S. degree (2001) and PhD in Pharmaceutics (2005), from the National Institute of Pharmaceutical Education and research (NIPER), Mohali, India.
 Later, Dr. Varma worked as a Post Doctoral Fellow at the Department of Pharmaceutics, University of Minnesota (Minneapolis).
 In 2008, he joined Worldwide R&D, Pfizer, Groton, CT.
 Dr. Varma holds an Adjunct faculty position in the Department of Pharmacy of the University of Rhode Island.
-Manthena is a founding member and Instructor for a three-day Annual workshop on “Transporters in Drug Discovery and Development: Driving Knowledge from Laboratory to Label” at University of Rhode Island.
-He is member and ex-chair (2017-18) of North Jersey Drug Metabolism Discussion Group.
-His research is focused in the fields of ADME/PK technologies and strategies in drug design and development, role of drug transporters and transporter-enzyme interplay (extended clearance) in ADME/PK, clinical pharmacokinetics and DDI predictions/evaluation via mechanistic (PBPK) modeling.
-He published over 110 original articles/reviews/book chapters and presented over 60 presentations at the scientific conferences in these scientific areas.
+Dr. Varma’s research is focused in the fields of ADME/PK technologies and strategies in drug design and development, role of drug transporters and transporter-enzyme interplay (extended clearance) in ADME/PK, clinical pharmacokinetics and DDI predictions/evaluation via mechanistic (PBPK) modeling.
+He published about 125 original articles/reviews and presented over 75 presentations at the scientific conferences in these areas.

 Associate Director, Drug Metabolism Pharmacokinetics & Clinical Pharmacology, Incyte Corporation, Wilmington, US